Repost Not Working in Instagram – What to Do

 - Tap the “Download” button.

 - Now you can add filters, edit the caption and repost the media to your Instagram.

 Keep in mind that the original source of the post will still get credit.

-If you’ve followed the previous example and you’re not new to the digital world, it should be obvious why reposting may not always work.
+If you’ve followed the previous example and you’re not new to the digital world, it may be obvious why reposting may not always work.

 Whenever you’re dependent on a URL to repost something, you may run into broken or dead URLs.
 If that link is broken, then your repost won’t show the original post nor credit its creator.
 This can happen for various reasons; most often than not, bugs in the app’s code.